ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 The following table shows the factory default settings for security policies.

-Source Zone|Destination Zone|Policy Action
+Source zone|Destination zone|Policy action
 ---|---|---
 trust|untrust|permit
 trust|trust|permit
 untrust|trust|deny
 {: caption="Table 3.
 Factory default settings for security policies" caption-side="top"}

-As noted previously the default configuration merely represents a point from which to build the required configuration to meet your requirements.
+As noted previously, the default configuration merely represents a point from which to build the required configuration to meet your requirements.
 The creation of additional security zones is often necessary to support the various traffic flow patterns present in the account.

 ## vSRX to client on-premises connections
 {: #vcsvsrx-planning-client-config}